July 19 Column: Fertilizer in the Garden

 So why is fertilizer controversial, you ask?
 Well, if your plants are growing just fine, there’s no need to give any to them.
 And if you focus on adding organic amendments such as compost to your soil each year, the soil should be very fertile.

 One other thing I wanted to mention but didn’t have room for in my column is about the use of animal manures as fertilizers.
 I do not use horse or cow manure (any types of grazing animals, for that matter) because there is a risk of the manure containing a persistent herbicide from the hay they eat.
-The problem is that this herbicide that doesn’t break down in their digestive systems, so when you apply that manure to your garden, it’s a disaster!
+Unfortunately, this herbicide that doesn’t break down in their digestive systems.
+That means when you apply that manure to your garden, it’s a disaster!
 It will wipe our your plants and can take several years for the soil to recover from it.
 Yikes.
-So when it comes to using manure, I only recommend chicken or rabbit droppings, just to be on the safe side.
+So when it comes to using manure, I only recommend chicken or rabbit droppings, just to be safe.

-For this week’s “Everyone Can Grow a Garden,” I share some vegetable-growing tips for the month of July.
-Our weather is heating up — just as yours probably is — and that impacts a garden in both positive and negative ways.
+For this week’s “Everyone Can Grow a Garden,” I share some July vegetable growing tips.
+Our weather is heating up, just as yours probably is.
+That impacts a garden in both positive and negative ways.
 Learn how to deal with both!

 by Susan Mulvihill